Application Flow Control and Control Structures in C#

 Flow Control Conditional Statements in C#

-Conditions can be used to validate user input, display certain data depending on the date or day of the week, or any one of thousands of conditions.
+Conditions can be used to validate user input and display certain data depending on the date, day of the week, or any of thousands of conditions.

 If...Else Flow Control

-The most commonly used conditional statement is the If...Else block, in which a statement is evaluated to be true or false and depending on the result, a different section of code is executed.
+The most commonly used conditional statement is the If...Else block, a statement is evaluated as true or false and a different code section is executed depending on the result.

-Conditions in the if statement must ALWAYS evaluate as TRUE or FALSE.
+Conditions in the if statement must ALWAYS be evaluated as TRUE or FALSE.

 C#